Tips for Older Consumers to Stop Illegal Robocalls

 There is no completely effective method to stop unwanted robocalls.
 The real solutions require that the Federal Communications Commission (FCC) use the laws to regulate robocallers and require phone companies to authenticate all calls.
 Yet, the following tips can help consumers take some control:

-Complaint data is the best tool federal agencies have to gauge the extent of the robocall epidemic.
-While filing a complaint may not prompt an immediate response, complaint data may prompt the FCC to take action.
+• Complaint data is the best tool federal agencies have to gauge the extent of the robocall epidemic.
+While filing a complaint may not prompt an immediate response, the data may prompt the FCC to take action.

-The Telephone Consumer Protection Act (TCPA) is the only legal defense to robocalls and texts made without your consent, and the FCC is tasked with upholding and strengthening the TCPA’s rules and regulations.
+• The Telephone Consumer Protection Act (TCPA) is the only legal defense to robocalls and texts made without your consent.
 File a complaint here.

-If you are receiving robocalls from a bank, lender, or other company you do business with, they likely have your consent (hidden in the fine print) to robocall you.
-While they like having the option to robocall, it isn’t their right, and you can revoke your consent at any time.
+If you are receiving robocalls from a company you do business with (bank, lender, etc.), they likely have your consent (hidden in the fine print).
+You can revoke this consent at any time.

-Tell the caller you “revoke consent.”
-If the calls continue, contact customer service and tell them that you do not consent to receive calls and that you want your number to be added to their “do not call” list.
-This won’t stop illegal scam calls but it will reduce the volume of robocalls you receive.
+ACTION: Tell the caller you “revoke consent.”
+If the calls continue, contact customer service and tell them you want your number to be added to their “do not call” list.
+This will reduce the volume of legal robocalls you receive.

-Even worse, the voice commands can be recorded and used against you by scammers to represent consent to purchase products or services.
+• Voice commands can be recorded and used by scammers to fraudulently represent consent to purchase products or services.

-Easier said than done, taking this action will help avoid robocalls.
-But important calls can come from unknown numbers and most landline phones don’t have call-blocking features.
+• Taking this action on a mobile device will help avoid robocalls.
+However, important calls can still come from unknown numbers, and most landline phones lack this feature.

-Various call-blocking apps, like YouMail and NoMoRobo, provide a free or low-cost service to mobile smart phone users that filter out identified scam robocalls and allow users to block specific numbers and report the calls.
-However, typically these apps don’t help landline users.
+Various apps provide a free or low-cost service to mobile smart phone users that filter out identified scam robocalls.
+Examples include YouMail and NoMoRobo.
+However, these apps typically do not help landline users.

 The TCPA **prohibits** robocalls to a patient or guest room at a nursing home, hospital, or similar health facility.

-A lawsuit can be challenging, but the TCPA allows consumers to file a lawsuit to stop the robocalls.
-If successful, the consumer can receive money, either actual damages or $500 per violation, whichever is greater.
-The damages can be tripled for knowing or willful violations.
+• If successful, the consumer can receive money, either actual damages or **$500 per violation**, whichever is greater.
+Damages can be **tripled** for knowing or willful violations.

 Last updated on .